JiveOff/fizzle-cli/README.md

 (This is a **WIP** project, so it is not ready for use yet)

 A **WIP** Command Line utility to start local servers under the \*.local domains using Docker, Traefik and mDNS (multi-cast DNS).

-- Supports multiple domains
-- Supports multiple ports
-- Supports HTTP and HTTPS
+It supports both HTTP and HTTPS.

 ## What it does